About the Race

 All 100K, 150K and 200K runners register for 200K and see what you can do on race day.
 Are you strong enough to grind onward when the going gets tough? or do you take the early exit

-NEW FOR 2020!
-Based on feedback, we added a 50K only option!
-AND you can chose an 8AM start OR an 8PM start.
+Based on feedback, we added a 50K only option, 8AM SUNDAY start time.
 Upgrading can be done online if you change your mind and want to shoot for 100K, 150K, or 200K.
 On race day you can upgrade for the cash difference but you may have to receive your buckle by mail if we run out.

 You will be tested.
 Physically, mentally, maybe even spiritually.
 Are you strong enough to endure?